YuriGardinazzi/ProtocellSimulator/elementare_8/README.md

 * _random change_ on initialization default values (step 1 instead of 0)
 * _random change_ of values after division
-* no changes applied to A_ingresso, A_uscita, B_ingresso, B_uscita
+* no changes applied to A_ingresso, A_uscita, B_ingresso, B_uscita after integration
-* Aext and Bext are increased if the cell is near a substance but 10 of the substance each step
+* Aext and Bext are increased if the cell is near a substance by 10% of the substance each step
 * the substances is decreased with the amount "eaten" by the cell

 * __random change__ is between [-10%; +10%] appliet to A, B, C, L